Skip to content

 A. Compliance Statement

-The policies, procedures, and criteria outlined herein adhere to both Federal and Washington State regulations for Radiation Protection and adopt the principles of the FDA Guidelines for Dental Radiographic Examinations.
-They have been developed in cooperation with the Radiation Safety Section of the Department of Environmental Health and Safety (EH&S) of the University of Washington (UW).
-Compliance with this policy is the obligation of all members of the SOD workforce.
-The policy applies to faculty, students, clinical staff, volunteers, residents, and other individuals who are responsible for the proper use and maintenance of radiation equipment and supplies (including film, darkrooms and processors) involved in diagnostic radiology.
+These policies, procedures, and criteria adhere to both Federal and Washington State regulations for Radiation Protection and adopt the principles of the FDA Guidelines for Dental Radiographic Examinations.
+They have been developed in cooperation with the Radiation Safety Committee (RSC) of the UW Department of Environmental Health and Safety (EH&S).
+All members of the UWSOD workforce are required to comply with this policy, including faculty, students, clinical staff, volunteers, residents, and all other individuals who are responsible for the proper use and maintenance of radiation equipment and supplies involved in diagnostic radiology and imaging.
+These policies include conventional radiological procedures and CBCT.

-• Adhere to accepted protocols for the safe operation of radiologic equipment for their own protection and for the protection their patients.
+• Adhere to accepted protocols for the safe operation of radiologic equipment as defined by RSC.

-• Adhere to the infection control policy of the school during radiographic procedures.
+• Adhere to the infection control policy of the school during radiographic procedures and at all other times.

-• Consult with the SOD Department of Radiology prior to obtaining, installing, or moving any type of radiologic equipment.
+• Consult with the UWSOD Department of Radiology prior to obtaining, installing, or moving any type of radiologic equipment.

 • Strictly adhere to ALARA standards.